League Cup TV schedule

 With each passing year, this competition has established itself as a staple of English soccer.
 It is giving spectators a taste of historic moments, exciting matches, and a chance to see developing players in action.

-Idea behind English League Cup
+The idea behind the English League Cup

 In the late 1950s, English lower-division teams were approached with the notion of a league cup tournament to help them bring in more money.
 Alan Hardaker, secretary of the Football League, was instrumental in developing the idea.